Our Programs

 Dr. Tina Colaizzo-Anas Ph.D, RD-AP, CDN, CNSC, FAND

-Associate Professor and Director, BS/MS, Dietetics
+Associate Professor and Director, Dietetics Combined Pathway (BS and MS)

 Caudell Hall 341